uTensor/utensor-mnist-demo/README.md

 - [Tensorflow 1.6+](https://www.tensorflow.org/install)

 ### Note for Windows users
-*NOTE*: if you are running Windows then you must have Python3 installed and set as your default python instance.
+*NOTE*: Windows is not currently supported, but there is a workaround.
+If you are running Windows then you must have both Python2 and Python3 installed.
 Tensorflow 1.2+ does not support Python 2.7 on Windows, and only officially supports Python 3.5 and 3.6.
+Meanwhile, mbed officially supports Python2 and has limited support for Python3.
+You can get the demo working by running the Ipython notebook with the Python3 kernel, and the mbed project build with Python2.

 ## Build Instruction